 We provide consultancy to businesses and private and public organisations, related to the expertise of our academics.
 The services we offer are:

 - bespoke research

 Find out more about our KE projects.

 Working across the UK

-The Department of Architecture is one of 11 partners in a 3-year project ‘Creating the Network of Knowledge Labs for Sustainable and Resilient Environments’ (KLABS), co-funded by the Erasmus+ Programme of the European Union.
+The Department of Architecture was one of 11 partners in a 3-year (2015-2018) project ‘Creating the Network of Knowledge Labs for Sustainable and Resilient Environments’ (KLABS), co-funded by the Erasmus+ Programme of the European Union.
 KLABS is a pioneering educational platform that addresses two current and equally important challenges of urban and rural built environments in the Western Balkans – sustainability and resilience.
-Professor Branka Dimitrijevic represents the University of Strathclyde on the project management team and Professor Ashraf Salama and Doctor David Grierson are co-investigators on the project.
+Professor Branka Dimitrijevic represented the University of Strathclyde on the project management team and Professor Ashraf Salama and Doctor David Grierson were co-investigators on the project.